randy3k/R-Box/README.md

 * Send the selection to R
 * If no syntax is selected, it sends the whole line where the cursor stays at.
+* See settings to choose default R application to send to.

 ### Sending Code to Terminal ###
 **Keybinding:** `Cmd-Alt-Enter`

-* Send the selection to R
+* Send the selection to R session in terminal
+* An R session needs to be running on terminal.
 * If no syntax is selected, it sends the whole line where the cursor stays at.
 * Useful for people working on server